jgyates/genmon/README.md

      /home/pi/genmon/startgenmon.sh stop

+To restart genmon and genserv use:

+     /home/pi/genmon/startgenmon.sh restart

 Note that this file may be edited to change the file system location and it may be edited to make other supplied programs start or stop (i.e. gengpio.py and gengpioin.py).

 ## gensms.py (optional)